Cricket-Cricket Scotland governance found to be 'institutionally racist' | Sports-Games

 WATERSHED MOMENT Cricket Scotland interim CEO Gordon Arthur issued a "heartfelt apology" to all victims of racism and discrimination, saying the report was a watershed moment for the game in Scotland.

-"We recognize the impact this will have had on individuals and their families.
+"We recognise the impact this will have had on individuals and their families.
 We hope the report provides them with some reassurance that their voices have been heard, and we are sorry this did not happen sooner," Arthur said.
-"Significant cultural change must happen and it must happen quickly.
+"It's clear that significant cultural change must happen and it must happen quickly.
 The immediate priority must be to get the independent referral process agreed and implemented so the investigations into the referrals can start."

 "There has been some progress in recent months but we need to see more steps being taken to address the issues raised and importantly that includes the referrals."